KopiasCsaba/ccp_audio_system_manual/for_technicians/setup.md

 No signal activity on the mics?

-* The stage is off (on the console), that's why no microphone is working.
-* The individual microphone is muted on the console.
+* Did you check the cable connection to the mic?
-* The stage mixer isn't on.
+* Is the stage mixer turned on?
+(Is it lit red around the knobs?)
+* Is the stage on in the console?
+* Is that mic unmuted on the console?

 There is signal indication, but inaudible?

+* Are the monitors plugged in into the electrical socket on the stage?
-* A power or signal cable slipped out from the monitor.
+* Does a power or signal cable slipped out from the monitor?
-* The stage mixer is disconnected.
+* Is the stage mixer connected to the monitor?
-* The limiter knob is turned down.
+* Is the limiter and level knobs above half way?

 ### Stage mixer connection